All Episodes

 Not white America.

-Who in their own minds still run their own versions of plantations.
+It's white liberals who, in their own mind, still run their own versions of plantations.

 They're the ones trying to force all this political correctness on you.